twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 2b.md

 	- set of pairs A x B = {(a, b) | a <- A, b <- B}
 		- a comes from A
 		- b comes from B
+- n-nary to u-nary, take inputs and make a tuple of it. n arguments -> tuple of n arguments
+	- the other method is to use the curry function.
+		- first function takes an argument and returns a function that takes in the second argument.
+			-
 ## Key Terms
 - Term 1: Definition
 - Term 2: Definition